Jeffrey Epstein: Association with Clinton

-In 2002, a spokesman of Bill Clinton lauded Epstein as "a committed philanthropist" with "insights and generosity".
-At the time Epstein was on the board of Rockefeller University, a member of the Trilateral Commission and the Council on Foreign Relations, and was a major donor to Harvard University.
+In 2002, a spokesman of Clinton lauded Epstein as "a committed philanthropist" with "insights and generosity."
+Epstein was on the board of Rockefeller University, a member of the Trilateral Commission and the Council on Foreign Relations, and a major donor to Harvard University.
 Epstein visited the White House while Clinton was president on four known occasions.
-In 1993, he went to a donor event at the White House with his companion Ghislaine Maxwell.
-Around the same time, he also met with President Clinton's aide Mark Middleton on at least three occasions at the White House.
-In 1995, financier Lynn Forester discussed "Jeffrey Epstein and currency stabilization" with Clinton.
-Epstein, according to his own accounts, was heavily involved in the foreign exchange market and traded large amounts of currency in the unregulated forex market.
-In 1995, Epstein also attended a small political fundraiser dinner for Bill Clinton which included 14 other people including Ron Perelman, Don Johnson, Jimmy Buffett, and dinner organizer Paul Prosperi.
+In 1993, he went to a donor event at the White House with Maxwell.
+He also met with Clinton aide Mark Middleton on at least three occasions at the White House.
+In 1995, financier Lynn Forester discussed "Epstein and currency stabilization" with Clinton.
+Epstein traded large amounts in the unregulated forex market.
+In 1995, Epstein attended a fundraiser dinner for Clinton which included 14 other people including Ron Perelman, Don Johnson and Jimmy Buffett.